 The Rx: No need to suffer for beauty, thanks to non-toxic nail polish options, which have all the color and none of the carcinogens.
 Here's a great guide from the Sierra Club to find the right one for you!

 Hormone replacement therapy, or HRT, is a medication with many benefits along with some considerable risks, cancer among them.
 These medications contain female hormones to replace the ones the body no longer produces post-menopause, and are often used to treat common bothersome symptoms of menopause.
 HRT can also help prevent bone loss and signs of osteoporosis in women who have gone through menopause.
 However, with the benefits come some risks.
 The Cancer Center and National Cancer Institute, among many others, report that there is an increased risk of breast and endometrial cancer with continued hormone therapy.
 These risks depend on various factors.

-The Remedy Rx: For best results, talk to your doctor about your personal symptoms to see if some form of hormone therapy is a good treatment option for you.
+The Rx: For best results, talk to your doctor about your personal symptoms to see if some form of hormone therapy is a good treatment option for you.
 Make sure to keep the dialogue going with your doctor throughout your menopausal years.

 You Are Using Foam Cups or Plates

 Fun fact: your to-go coffee cup or taco container is not made of styrofoam.
 What you call "styrofoam" is actually polystyrene, a petroleum-based plastic foam.
 Polystyrene contains the chemical styrene, which has been linked to cancer, nervous system disorders, vision and hearing loss, impaired cognitive function, and more.

 The Rx: Avoid foam cups and plates for holding hot beverages and food takeout containers made of foam; and the number 6 printed on plastic products—which don't look like foam, but contain styrene.

 You Are Using Certain Types of Plastic